 In general, it’s a pretty easy fix.
 As always, if you’re a user who gets this error, we highly suggest reloading the page with CTRL/CMD – Shift – R to bypass the cache and then empty your own browser cache to make sure things aren’t hanging up on your end.

 If you’re a server admin, you’ve got a couple of solutions that you can work through.
-The first is pretty simple if you’re running any kind of CDN or caching plugin on WordPress.
+The first is pretty simple if you’re using any kind of CDN or WordPress caching plugin.

 If you use a plugin like WP Rocket, just go into the settings and find the buttons that let you clear the cache, delete files, and/or regenerate CSS.